kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 		- Rem felt a strange feeling when passing the statue of Zarunok, like someone was watching him.
 Reminded him of Taryn.
 		- Lewis prayed to St. Imelda, wants to make her proud.
 Portrait exuded approval.
 		- They visited Gideon the tailor again, Lewis looking for an interchangeable cloak, red on one side, black on the other.
 He offered it for a massive discount of 300g, Rem negotiated it down to 200g.
 Threw in a cap for free, Lewis put it on backwards.
+	- Girls
+		- Molly had a message for us